SJTU-PLV/direct-refinement-popl24-artifact/README.md

 unreachable local variables (Fig. 14) is carried out in the lemma `transf_external_states` in [backend/Constpropproof.v](DirectRefinement/backend/Constpropproof.v).
-The same theorems and simular proofs can be found in [backend/CSEproof.v](DirectRefinement/backend/CSEproof.v) and [backend/Deadcodeproof.v](DirectRefinement/backend/Deadcodeproof.v).
+The same theorems and similar proofs can be found in [backend/CSEproof.v](DirectRefinement/backend/CSEproof.v) and [backend/Deadcodeproof.v](DirectRefinement/backend/Deadcodeproof.v).